Our customers have been hired by:

 - Choose one of the resume formats to use.
 The safest option is to go with the reverse-chronological layout and list your last job first.

-- Pick the right font for a resume and leave some white space to make it easily scannable.
+- Pick the right resume font and leave some white space to make it easily scannable.

 - Last but not least, save your resume in PDF unless the job ad asks for a MS Word file specifically.
-PDFs don’t mess up when you send them.
+PDFs don’t lose their composition when you send them.

 2. Write an HR Coordinator Resume Objective or Summary

-According to the BLS, human resources specialists, assistants, and similar roles are projected to increase by 7% between 2016 and 2026.
+According to the BLS, human resources specialists, assistants, and similar roles are projected to increase by 7% by 2026.

 It means high demand but also—